 Figure 3 plots the nDCG@5 and nDCG@10 averages over the 9 tested ranking models for each of the 50 navigational topics.
 The topics are sorted by nDCG@5 and it is visible that the topic difficulty varies significantly, between 0 and 0.54.
 This variance is desirable for a test collection in order to provide topics with different levels of challenge.
-For instance, there are some topics, such as the 11 and 14, which present very poor results.
-There are several reasons for this.
-One is that the query terms did not match the searched document.
-For instance, the query used was Dona Maria Segunda (second) Theatre, but the text versions and link references only contained the terms Dona Maria II Theatre.
-A query expansion is necessary to improve the results in these cases.
+For instance, there are topics that present very poor results, because the query terms did not match the searched document.
+The query of topic 21 was Dona Maria Segunda (second) Theatre, but the text and link references only contained the terms Dona Maria II Theatre.